 A roof replacement isn’t cheap, so you can always ask that the sellers take care of replacing the roof, or you can ask for a price reduction to compensate

 A home inspector will evaluate drains, water heaters, pipes, water pressure, and temperature.
 If you’re with your inspector during the inspection, flush the toilets to see how they perform.
 Does the water stop running once the toilet is filled?
 How is the water flow from each faucet?
 Does everything drain properly?
-Are tubs secured properly?
-Your home inspector should also note any waters stains on the floors or ceiling as it could indicate a problem with the plumbing system.
+Are tubs appropriately secured?
+Your home inspector should also note any water stains on the floors or ceiling as it could indicate a problem with the plumbing system.
 Ask if there’s galvanized-steel piping in the house as they can rust, affecting water pressure, or can even rupture.
-Does the house have any lead piping?
+Does the home have any lead piping?

 This is pretty common in older homes, but the lead piping can wear down over time and can get into the water supply, which is what you don’t want

 How old is the Water Heater, Furnace, and Central Air Unit?How old is the Water Heater, Furnace, and Central Air Unit?

 Knowing the age of these mechanical systems in the house and how often they have been serviced can allow you to figure out if the units are on their last legs and need to be eventually replaced in the near future.
 It is also a good idea to find out the age of your furnace, water heater, and central air because older, less efficient models can have a significant impact on your monthly utility bills.

 A seller may decide to upgrade the systems themselves to raise the value of the house or lower the asking price to bring in more buyers.
 Homebuyers can use the information from their professional inspection to come up with a competitive bid for the property as well as plan out their finances to replace old units

 How would you fix this problem?How would you fix this problem?